 included pertinent trip information such as location (lat/long), speed, time, etc. Note the Sel-Cal placard above Flight Lieutenant's Skinner's left hand...'CF-DM' uniquely identifies this aircraft as XV107.

 This photo through the VC10s oval-shaped window shows the RAF roundel proudly displayed on top of the starboard wing.

 An image possible on only 3 flyable aircraft types in the world (unless you count that unlikely Boeing 727 conversion in the Jodie Foster movie "Contact").
 Dual rear-mounted engines only appear on Lockheed JetStars, Ilyushin 62s and of course Vickers VC10s.

-As viewed from the Dulles Airport outdoor observation deck, XV107 taxiies past to resume the journey south.
-It stopped again somewhere in the states then off to Central or South America...I don't rememeber the untimate destination.
+As viewed from the Dulles Airport outdoor observation deck, XV107 taxies past to resume the journey south.
+It stopped again somewhere in the states then off to Central or South America...I don't remember the ultimate destination.